micros24/awesome/README.md

 - https://github.com/yeyushengfan258/Reversal-icon-theme
 - https://github.com/vinceliuice/Layan-gtk-theme
-- Setup your themes and icons using qt5ct, kvantum, and lxappearance.
+- Setup your themes and icons using qt5ct, kvantum, and lxappearance/nwg-look.
 - Setup your SDDM theme.
-- Setup your wallpaper using nitrogen.
+- Setup your wallpaper using nitrogen if using AwesomeWM.
+Use hyprpaper if using Hyprland.
 - Setup global font to EB Garamond:size:14.

 ## Setup zsh